womanonrails/womanonrails.com/_i18n/en/_posts/2019-11-10-rails-girls-warsaw-2019.md

 show_date: true
 ---

 There it is!
 The Rails Girls Warsaw 2019 edition!
 Rails Girls workshops in Warsaw are one of my favorites in Poland.
 They are always close to my heart.
-First time I was a mentor at <a href="{{ site.baseurl }}/rails-girls-warsaw" title="Rails Girls Warsaw - first time as a mentor">Rails Girls Warsaw in 2014</a>.
+First time I was a mentor at [Rails Girls Warsaw in 2014]({{site.baseurl}}/rails-girls-warsaw "Rails Girls Warsaw - first time as a mentor").
 Now I go around Poland to share my programming knowledge.
 This time in Warsaw.

 <figure class='half'>
   <a href="{{ site.baseurl_root }}/images/rails-girls-warsaw-2019/01-rails-girls-bags.jpg">